redowl/RedOwl-Data-Science-Recruiting-Exam/README.markdown

 that person sent or received in the data set.
 This file should be sorted by the number of emails sent.

-2. An image file (JPEG or PNG recommended) showing a line graph of the number of emails sent by the top 5 people in (1), plotted by two-week intervals.
-To clarify, the plot should have 5 lines, one for each of the top 5 email senders from the table in (1), and time should flow from left to right, in two-week increments.
+2. An image file (JPEG or PNG recommended) showing a visualization of the number of emails sent over time by some of the most prolific senders in (1).
+There are no specific guidelines regarding the format and specific content of the visualization---you can choose which and how many senders to include, and the type of plot---but you should strive to make it as clear and informative as possible, making sure to represent time in some meaningful way.

-3. An image file in a format similar to (2) that shows, for the same 5 people, the number of unique people/email addresses who contacted them during the same two-week intervals.
-For example, if during a two-week period, person A receives 10 emails from 3 distinct people, plot 3 for that time period.
+3. An image file in a format similar to (2) that shows, for the same people, the number of unique people/email addresses who contacted them over the same time period.
+The raw number of unique incoming contacts is not quite as important as the relative numbers (compared across the individuals from (2) ) and how they change over time.

 Submitting your code